October 7, 2025

 Want to tokenize on blockchain but unsure how to stay compliant?
 This is where legal clarity meets blockchain innovation.

-Why this matters: Investors, platforms, and businesses need to know when a token becomes a regulated security.
+● Why this matters: Investors, platforms, and businesses need to know tokenization’s legal implications.

-Where it’s evolving: The EU Blockchain Sandbox gives insight into how regulation is catching up with tokenization tech.
+● Where it’s evolving: The EU Blockchain Sandbox gives insight into how regulation is catching up with tokenization.

-Real-world example: Brickken demonstrates how legal rights can be mirrored on-chain while maintaining regulatory boundaries.
+● Real-world example: Brickken demonstrates how assets and/or rights can be represented on-chain while maintaining regulatory boundaries.

 Why Is There a Gap Between Blockchain and Regulation?